See your doctor without leaving home

 A: Your virtual will cost the same as a face-to-face visit, including any co-pays you normally have.
 Virtual visits are covered by private health insurance, Medicare and Medicaid.
 If your doctor decides that you need to be seen in the office, you will not be charged for your virtual visit.

 A: You will need to use a computer or tablet with a working camera, speakers and microphone or a smartphone.
 Make sure you are somewhere with a good connection to the internet.
-You can test your device by using this link.
+You can test your device in MyChart once your appointment has been scheduled.

 We recommend using the newest phone or device that you have available since some older phones may have trouble connecting.
 For example, use your spouse’s phone if it is newer than yours.